• Skip to primary navigation

 }

-In the above example you can see in the child class we are trying to decrease the scope of the method public to private that’s why we are getting the below error:
+In the above example, you can see in the child class that we are trying to decrease the method’s scope from public to private.
+That’s why we are getting the below error:

 Method Scope Error